scaleway/scaleway-cli/README.md

   -e, --env=""          Provide metadata tags passed to initrd (i.e., boot=resue INITRD_DEBUG=1) -g, --gateway=""      Use a SSH gateway
   -h, --help=false      Print usage
+  --ip-address=""       Assign an IP
   --name=""             Assign a name
-  --rm=false            Automatically remove the server when it exits --tmp-ssh-key=false   Access your server without uploading your SSH key to your account -v, --volume=""       Attach additional volume (i.e., 50G)
+  --rm=false            Automatically remove the server when it exits --show-boot=false     Allows to show the boot --tmp-ssh-key=false   Access your server without uploading your SSH key to your account -v, --volume=""       Attach additional volume (i.e., 50G)